Georgia Revolution FC

 Georgia Revolution FC is an American soccer club based in McDonough, Georgia, United States.
-The team competes in the Southeast Conference of the National Premier Soccer League (NPSL), the fourth tier of the United States soccer league system.
-The NPSL is officially affiliated to the United States Adult Soccer Association (USASA) and qualifies for the U.S. Open Cup.
-It is generally considered to be the level of competition behind Major League Soccer (MLS), the USL Championship, USL League One, and roughly equal with USL League Two.
+The team competes in the Georgia Premier Division of the United Premier Soccer League (UPSL), the fourth tier of the United States soccer league system.

 History

 The Georgia Revolution FC was founded in 2010 to begin play in the National Premier Soccer League (NPSL), the fourth tier of the American soccer pyramid.
 The team was created to serve as the top level of the Rockdale Youth Soccer Association.
 The Revolution defeated Jacksonville United 2–1 in its first game on May 13, 2011.

 The Revolution qualified for the 2012 Lamar Hunt U.S. Open Cup, defeating PDL side Mississippi Brilla on May 15, 2012, on a header goal scored by Hailob Habtom in extra time.
 They moved on to the next round and faced the NASL's Atlanta Silverbacks, where they lost 1–0 thanks to a goal by Raphael Cox.
 Later in their season they defeated the reigning NPSL champions, Jacksonville United, 7–3 in a regular season match.

 The Revolution would again qualify for the Open Cup in 2013 and see a rematch against second division state rivals, Atlanta Silverbacks, losing 3–2.

 Following the 2015 regular season, the team participated in the NPSL playoffs losing to the Atlanta Silverbacks (NPSL).
 At the end of 2015, the Revolution was sold by the Rockdale Youth Soccer Association to a new ownership group.

 In 2016, the Revolution won the inaugural I-20 Cup by defeating the Birmingham Hammers 2–0 on aggregate in the two match tournament.

 The 2016–2017 off season brought many changes to the Revs organization.
 The team was moved from Conyers to McDonough in Henry County, Georgia.
 The move generated excitement in the local community and brought many more high quality players to the squad.
 In addition, the Revs Reserves were formed to play in the Atlanta District Amateur Soccer League as a way to develop talent in the local area.

 During the 2018 season, the Revs Senior Team's home matches were played at Warhawks Stadium at Henry County High School.
 This was the first time the team played in a stadium and also live streamed all home games.
 The team returned to the playoffs for only the third time and made club history by winning its first playoff game 3–2 over the New Orleans Jesters with goals by Ehjayson Henry, Jumar Oakley and Isaac Promise.